Snowshoe: Adverse effects

-Immoderate snowshoeing leads to serious lameness of the feet and ankles which Canadian voyageurs called mal de raquette.
-Modern snowshoes are much lighter and more comfortable so that lameness caused by snowshoeing is now very rare.
+Immoderate snowshoeing may lead to serious lameness of the feet and ankles due to the abnormal gait required to lift the snowshoe over the surface of the snow.
+Canadian voyageurs called this phenomenon mal de raquette, or "snowshoe sickness".
+This can potentially be very dangerous for a snowshoer stricken in a remote area.
+Although modern snowshoes are much lighter and more comfortable, making mal de raquette rarer, it is still a danger for those who use snowshoes extensively.
+In the past, snowshoers have carried pain relief medications such as tramadol to allow for easier movement of the legs in such an emergency situation.

 Nonetheless, many snowshoers find that their legs, particularly their calf muscles, take some time to get used to snowshoeing again at the start of each winter.
 Frequently the first serious trip leaves them sore for several days afterwards.

 In rotten snow, bridging traditional snowshoes (placing them so that they are supported only at the ends) can cause them to break.
 A lack of snowshoes can be life-threatening if it unexpectedly strands the snowshoer far from help.

 Winter recreation

 The resurgence of interest in snowshoeing in the late 20th century was in some part due to snowboarders, who took to them as a way to reach backcountry powder bowls and other areas while they were still banned from most ski areas.
 Their similarities to snowboards, in shape and binding, led many of them to continue use even after snowboarders were allowed to use most ski slopes.
 Despite most ski areas now allowing snowboarders, there is a growing interest in backcountry and sidecountry snowboarding in the search for fresh powder.
 The recent development of splitboards has enabled snowboarders to access backcountry without the need for snowshoes.

 Downhill skiers, too, found snowshoes useful in reaching the same areas.

-Another popular expedition, particularly among hikers, is the "ski-shoe" trip combining a cross-country ski portion on a level, wide trail with a snowshoe up a less skiable section, usually to a mountain summit.
+Another popular expedition, particularly among hikers, is the "ski-shoe" trip combining a cross-country ski portion on a level, wide trail with a snowshoe up a less skiable section.